petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-pages/importing-fragments-and-resources.md

    - `sign-in-fragment`
    - `user-nav-fragment`

    There are fragment compositions and custom fragments in this folder.
 In addition, `sign-in-image.png` was included as a fragment resource.
-See the Resources tab of the fragment set to confirm.
+See the fragment set's Resources tab to confirm.

    - Custom fragments are developed by you, if none of the [out-of-the-box fragments](https://learn.liferay.com/en/w/dxp/site-building/creating-pages/page-fragments-and-widgets/using-fragments/default-fragments-reference) suit your needs.
 Often you can start by [copying an existing fragment](https://learn.liferay.com/en/w/dxp/site-building/creating-pages/page-fragments-and-widgets/using-fragments/duplicating-fragments) that contains some of the HTML, CSS, or JavaScript you'll need to create your own fragment.
    - [Fragment compositions](https://learn.liferay.com/en/w/dxp/site-building/creating-pages/page-fragments-and-widgets/using-fragments/saving-fragment-compositions) are reusable fragment groups you've added to the content page editor and saved for repeated use.

-Now that you've imported the required fragments and resources, you can use them to [create the Clarity site](./adding-the-home-page.md).
+Next: [add the home page](./adding-the-home-page.md) using these fragments.

 ## Relevant Concepts